Railway electrification in Australia: Queensland

 Queensland has the most extensive electrification in Australia.
 It includes the entire Brisbane metropolitan area, the North Coast Line to Rockhampton and the central Queensland coalfields.

-Electrification for the heavy rail lines is at 25 kV 50 Hz AC, while that for the G:link is at 750 V DC and that for the Sea World Monorail System was at 500 V AC.
+Electrification for the heavy rail lines is at 25 kV 50 Hz AC, while the G:link is at 750 V DC, the Sea World Monorail System was at 500 V AC via third rail, and the previous Brisbane tram network was at 600 V DC via overhead wire.